 Some AAdvantage elite members may find this to be the most exciting development.
 As of later this fall, AAdvantage elite members will receive all elite benefits when booking Basic Economy fares.
 This includes upgrade privileges, the ability to assign seats (including Main Cabin Extra), same day confirmed flight changes, and more.

-There’s one catch — as of January 1, 2021, Basic Economy tickets will no longer earn elite qualifying miles (EQMs) or elite qualifying segments (EQSs) towards future status.
+There’s one catch — as of January 1, 2021, Basic Economy tickets will no longer earn elite qualifying miles (EQMs), elite qualifying segments (EQSs), or elite qualifying dollars (EQDs) towards future status.
 Previously Basic Economy earned elite qualification at half the rate of “regular” economy.

 While the lack of elite qualification is a negative development, personally I view this as an overwhelmingly positive change.
 As an elite member I’ve avoided Basic Economy fares on American due to the lack of benefits.